 After lunch, I left Omis by car for Dubrovnik, 200 km away.
 Even if it doesn't seem like a long distance, it seemed to us the most tiring road in Croatia: we only went on national roads, many curves and low speed limits.
 A distance that on the highway you could do in half an hour, here we needed almost 4 hours to reach our destination.
 But we were glad to cross the new bridge completed this summer, which connects Dubrovnik with the rest of the country.
 Thus, we no longer had to go through Bosnia to reach the southern part of the country.

 Dubrovnik doesn't need many words, the pictures probably say it all.
 Considered the "Pearl of the Adriatic", it represents one of the most beautiful tourist destinations to visit in Europe.
 The old center of the city offers a medieval air and gives you the impression that you have entered another century, you feel like in a movie once you have passed the gates of the fortress.
 Probably for this reason they also chose those from game of thrones to film here.
-Everything is very well set up, and as a tourist, you need at least two days to explore everything:
+Everything is very well set up, and as a tourist, you need at least two days to explore everything: To find out more information about the city of Dubrovnik and what to visit in Dubrovnik, read the complete travel guide to Dubrovnik.

 - You can climb the walls of the fortress.
 We did it too, and the ticket cost 250 kuna (33 euros), taken directly from the entrance.
 The landscapes seen from the walls are superb, both of the fortress, of the entire city of Dubrovnik, and of the Adriatic Sea.